-- Make sure that your computer and monitor are turned on. - Make sure that the power cord and the display cable are securely connected at both ends. - Increase the brightness of the picture.
-See "Adjusting the Brightness of the Picture" in Chapter 3. - The Energy Saver option may be activated.
+- Make sure that your computer and monitor are turned on. - Make sure that the power cord and the monitor cable are securely connected. - Increase the brightness (※) and contrast (1) of the picture.
+See "Making Adjustments to the Picture" in Chapter 3. - The Energy Saver option may be activated.
 Move the mouse or press any key on the keyboard to reactivate the monitor.
 In approximately 20 seconds (or until you no longer hear the beep), the monitor is reactivated. - A screen saver that darkens your screen may be activated.
 Move the mouse or press any key on the keyboard to reactivate the monitor.